Pers2140/CollabTools/Examples/PowerShell/BoilerPlate/README.md

-# Best Practices for Writing PowerShell Functions
+# Best Practices when Writing PowerShell Functions

 1. Use descriptive and meaningful function names.
 2. Include comment-based help.